create-new-entity/bookden/README.md

 How to run other tests locally ( from root directory ):
 1. Run: npm run test:server
 2. Run: npm run test:client
-3. To run bother server and client tests in one go, run: npm run test
+3. To run both server and client tests in one go, run: npm run test
 4. Similarly lint command variants are: lint:server, lint:client and lint